VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 }
 ```

-And then, only itself and `GameState` classes are allowed to call by defining an array of authorized classes and then securing the `VUEngine` class:
+And a global array allocated in non volatile memory containing the authorized classes to call the secure methods of the `VUEngine` must be passed to the call of `VUEngine::secure`:

 ```cpp
 const ClassPointer VUEngineAuthorizedClasses[] =